-- Staff survey administered in January 2012 to identify those interested in pursuing future ESBOCES instructional and/or administrative positions and/or those who seek additional career development. - Succession program orientation in March 2012 - College Fair in May 2012 - Introductory workshop in August 2012 for all 2012-13 cohort participants - ✓ "Re-introduction to BOCES" - ✓ Setting expectations for future leadership and participation in the cohorts - ✓ Preparing for 2012-13 program and cohort meetings
+- College Fair in May 2012 - o Introductory workshop in August 2012 for all 2012-13 cohort participants - "Re-introduction to BOCES" - ✓ Setting expectations for future leadership and participation in the cohorts - ✓ Preparing for 2012-13 program and cohort meetings

 - The 2012-13 Succession Program Committee met seven times from October, 2012, through June, 2013.
 The Succession Program was comprised of a series of nine professional development workshops open to cohort participants and two Succession Program Committee presentations open to all employees.
 These career development opportunities were topic driven and based on the needs of the agency and participating cohorts. - There were approximately 57 participants in the Instructional cohort, 17 participants in the Aspiring Administrators cohort, and 10 participants in the Veteran Administrators cohort. - In June, 2013, two Orientations, attended by 75 employees, were held to prepare for the 2013-14 Employee Succession Program.